bethimanideep/bethimanideep.github.io/README.md

-# 👨‍💻 Bethima Nideep - Portfolio
+# 👨‍💻 Bethi Manideep - Portfolio

 Welcome to my personal portfolio website!
 This is a modern, fully responsive React application showcasing my projects, skills, and experience as a developer.